 The PPG Graphic Design Style Guide was created to ensure all our graphic designers follow the same professional standards for all our books.
 Each vendor we hire must follow these guidelines.

-1. The bar code is always placed on bottom right-hand corner of the back cover and PPG logos should appear as shown in this image:
+1. The graphic designer is responsible for sourcing/creating the bar code for each book based on ISBNs supplied by the publisher.
+The bar code is always placed on bottom right-hand corner of the back cover and PPG logos should appear as shown in this image:

 2. The gutter and margins should be set as shown here to ensure proper spacing in final printed book: